St4NNi/jam-rs/docs/SENSITIVITY.md

 archive's available k and scale sections.
 A missing or incompatible seed level is an explicit error, not a zero-evidence result.

+A seed-level mismatch is not eligible for raw fallback.
+This prevents an incompatible indexed request from becoming unanchored local-alignment evidence.

 ## Choosing a profile

 Use `fast` for exploratory work where lower I/O and fewer candidates matter.